zxphyrx/highway/app/views/overview/parents.md

 #### How do I know this is legit?

 Hack Club has run many events before - you can watch recaps on our [Youtube channel](https://www.youtube.com/@HackClubHQ).
 We have many donors that make programs like this possible.
-This event is supported by GitHub, who is hosting in their headquarters for this event.
+This event is supported by GitHub, who is hosting us in their headquarters for this event.
 Tom Preston-Werner, co-founder of GitHub, has also given us a [shoutout on Twitter](https://x.com/mojombo/status/1927596252507619426).

 ## Travel

 When your child reaches 8 points, we will send them a Travel Form to fill out.

+If you're flying, land at SFO airport.

 #### Visa information